Beaker culture in Sardinia

 The Beaker culture in Sardinia appeared circa 2100 BC (or according to other datations in 2300 BC or earlier) during the last phase of the Chalcolithic period.
-It initially coexisted with and then replaced the previous Monte Claro culture in Sardinia, developing until the ancient Bronze Age circa 1900–1800 BC.
+It initially coexisted with and then replaced the previous Monte Claro culture in Sardinia, developing until the Early Bronze Age circa 1900–1800 BC.
 Then, the Beaker culture mixed with the related Bonnanaro culture, considered the first stage of the Nuragic civilization.

 Chronology

 The European Beaker culture is characterized by the use of classic bell-shaped ceramics.
 The different styles and decorations of these ceramics allow the Sardinian Beaker culture to be split into three main chronological phases: